 Houses enable students to feel like part of a smaller community within the larger Fieldstone family and House Points motivate them and help them to feel like they are actively contributing to this "family within a family."
 Students earn points by participating in co-curriculars, by meeting goals within those cocurricular groups, and by demonstrating good character and learning skills.
+Each week, we digitally showcase students who have displayed great character and strong learning skills.
 Students earn two House Points for each faculty recognition they receive.
 House Points are oriented toward group success and shared school spirit.
 As such, they enable isolated students to feel connected and valued within a larger group.